SanderBorgmans/SupportingInformation/2022_XXX_v_p_DiaPhaseStability/README.md

 ### STEP 2b - Structure optimization

 Once each structure is generated, it is relaxed using the following Yaff protocol.
 First, the system is optimized using the UFF force field to push atoms that are placed closely together apart (e.g. in high degrees of interpenetration) and prevent collapse.
 Secondly, the structure is optimized with the QuickFF force field.
+When appropriate (for COF-300 and COF-320) the `pars_polysix.txt` were added to the `pars_cluster.txt` force field for the optimization and subsequent simulations.

 **input**
-`dia-cX_block1_block2.chk`, `pars_cluster.txt`, `pars_uff.txt`
+`dia-cX_block1_block2.chk`, `pars_cluster.txt`, `pars_uff.txt`(, `pars_polysix.txt`)

 **command line**
 `qsub opt.sh` or `python opt.py`